777aker/Bird-Baby-Bananza/README.txt

 It's built so it's really easy to expand so it wouldn't be that hard to add stuff I just don't have the time
-IE birds is a class that can inherit and be copied easily, so are buildings, and units And then there is actually a gameover and gamewin conditions built in they just don't do anything
+IE birds is a class that can inherit and be copied easily, so are buildings, and units The way birds are created is from a list so you can just add your new ones to the list And then there is actually a gameover and gamewin conditions, with a score variable saved and updated, and methods called, but they just don't do anything

 Design:
 - Central place where your birds come from